Engaging Students Through Internships

 Do I need an intern?

 Having an intern can be very helpful in your team's collective work with CCL.
-If you are interested in considering an intern we recommend making sure your project(s) meets the following conditions:
+If you are interested in considering an intern we recommend making sure your project(s) meets most of the following conditions:

-• You can work live/in person with an intern at least five hours a week.
+- You can work live/in person with an intern at least two hours a week.

-Another important consideration, if the person your local chapter is thinking about taking on is in need of more official status for college credit or other forms to be signed by CCL staff, they should instead be steered towards applying for CCL staff internships, which provide that kind of structure and support and can contact CCL's Student Engagement Manager Steffanie Munguia (steffanie@citizensclimate.org) for more information.
+Another important consideration, if the person your local chapter or action team is thinking about taking on is in need of more official status for college credit or other forms to be signed by CCL staff, they should instead be steered towards applying for CCL staff internships, which provide that kind of structure and support and can contact CCL's Student Engagement Director Steffanie Munguía (steffanie@citizensclimate.org) for more information.

 Promote diversity, equity, and inclusion through internships